y3owk1n/undo-glow.nvim/README.md

   duration = 100, -- in ms
   animation_type = "fade", -- default to "fade"
   fps = 120, -- change the fps, normally either 60 / 120, but it can be whatever number
-  easing = require("undo-glow").easing.in_out_cubic, -- see more at easing section on how to change and create your own }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {
+  easing = "in_out_cubic", -- see more at easing section on how to change and create your own }, highlights = { -- Any keys other than these defaults will be ignored and omitted undo = {